I just modified our rules, but the changes did not take effect. Why?

 Clearing your edited ruleset: If you determine that the changes you made to your rules (in the copied rulebase) should not be implemented, click the Abandon button to delete the copy of the rulebase.
 You can then click the Edit mode for your rules to create a new copy of the active rulebase and proceed from there.

-For additional information, refer to the 'About Business Rule Management' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+For additional information, refer to the 'About Business Rule Management' section in the Online Help User Guide documentation for the version your site is currently running.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.